ZenSoftware/ts-express/README.md

 - Typescript type definitions configured for code completion.
 - Sensible `tslint` rules preconfigured.
 - Source files watched with `tsc-watch` for efficient reloading of incremental builds.
-- For minimal footprint, production builds are configured to bundle with **Webpack**.
+- For minimal footprint, production builds are configured to be bundled with **Webpack**.
 - Includes a minimal `Dockerfile` with scripts to build and run the image.
 - For fluid debugging, there is a **VS Code** workspace `settings.json` file provided with the configuration `"debug.node.autoAttach": "off"`.
 You can set this to `'on'` to have VS Code auto-attach the debug process upon reloading from source file changes.
 It makes for a smooth debugging experience. 🍰